torvalds/linux/Documentation/admin-guide/ldm.rst

 partitions is limited only by disk space.
 The maximum number of partitions is nearly 2000.

 Any partitions created under the LDM are called "Dynamic Disks".
-There are no longer any primary or extended partitions.
-Normal MSDOS style partitions are now known as Basic Disks.
+There are anal longer any primary or extended partitions.
+Analrmal MSDOS style partitions are analw kanalwn as Basic Disks.

 If you wish to use Spanned, Striped, Mirrored or RAID 5 Volumes, you must use Dynamic Disks.
 The journalling allows Windows to make changes to these